-What is the new technical idea?
 The smart grid is comprised of over 3,200 utilities and includes many systems within each utility that must work together across the entire electric grid.
 This interoperation is required to enable full functionality of the smart grid and to derive all of its benefits.
 Test programs will help ensure that interoperability is achieved in new smart grid deployments and also save utilities costs and shorten time for deployments.
-Although over one hundred standards have been identified in the NIST Framework and Roadmap for Smart Grid Interoperability Standards, Version 2 (NIST Framework 2.0) as supporting smart grid implementation, the availability of industry testing and certification programs for these standards is at a very early stage, with few standards supported by programs.
+NIST analyzed 240 standards that are supporting smart grid implementation and found limited availability of industry testing and certification programs for these standards.

 The approach of this project is to collaborate with the smart grid ecosystem to accelerate the development and adoption of new required smart grid test programs.
 Establishment and operation of test programs can be costly and human resource intensive.
-Thus, a key element of this project are to identify potential solutions to accelerate program development and critical interfaces that require test programs to support smart grid deployments and operations.
+Thus, key elements of this project are to identify potential solutions to accelerate program development and critical interfaces that require test programs to support smart grid deployments and operations.
 A proposed solution is to develop Interoperability Profiles to reduce the complexity of implementing a standard and the associated testing requirements to accelerate the development of testing and certification for smart grid related standards.

 In addition, new test programs require demand drivers to assure broad industry support and adoption.
-This project will include an outreach effort with utilities to educate them on test program benefits, which will drive demand for new and existing test programs.
-It will provide insight to understanding the opportunities, industry support, and potential barriers for these new test programs, as well as provide collaboration with the Smart Grid ecosystem to develop demand drivers for the creation and continued operation of these new test programs.
+This project will include an outreach effort with utilities and regulators to educate them on test program benefits, which will drive demand for new and existing test programs.
+It will provide insight to understanding the opportunities, industry support, and potential barriers for these new test programs, as well as provide collaboration with the smart grid ecosystem to develop demand drivers for the creation and continued operation of these new test programs.